• LAUNCH YOUR DREAM

 • CONNECT

-You Are Here Home » HAPPINESS THROUGH ACTIVISM » How The Help Author Kathryn Stockett Lived Her Big Dream
+You Are Here Home » HAPPINESS THROUGH ACTIVISM » Every Author’s Big Dream Come True

 A New York City editor, who was an acquaintance from writers’ conferences, wanted to send the writer’s work to an agent she knew.
 The writer agreed, and forwarded the editor the link to her top ten blog entries, as requested.